maliahavlicek/what2do2day/README.md

 | page      	| String    	| Page click initiated from          	| None, set by app developer 	| n/a           	|
 | method    	| String    	| button or link                     	| None, set by app developer 	| n/a           	|

-The metrics click data is aggregated to get counts by name only at this time and presented on the Metrics page.
+The metrics click data is read through an aggregated query to get counts by name and presented on the Metrics page.
 At a future point, funnels for joining events could be queried and analyzed to determine.

 The design decisions around metrics can be found in the Clicks tab of this [google doc](https://docs.google.com/spreadsheets/d/1IRcafdaRZDiYhr5YtFVhcnb1w3mtcNLNPzOdSg6LiX4/edit?usp=sharing).

+There are no updates or deletions to the metrics data.
+Ideally old data would be rolled up after a specific amount to save on disk space.

 #### Metrics Page
 The page metrics collection just holds page visited data: